74 Worked Examples: Preparations

 The pressure is force per unit area, so

-Using psi directly avoids unnecessary conversions if both force and area are in lb and in².
+Using psi directly avoids unnecessary conversions if the force is in lb and the area is in in2.

 Worked Example #25 – Heating energy in SI